-Gayest & Greatest 2022: Health & Beauty Part II
+Gayest & Greatest 2022: Health & Beauty Part III

 Now he can boast that he’s even treated the hands of a few famous people along the way, like singer K. Michelle.
 But building up that kind of reputation was a nerve-wracking climb for Gutierrez.
 “It was very stressful to leave my job, because I wanted to keep my income steady.
 To make that switch from making a regular paycheck to not knowing what my revenue stream would be was challenging.
 It took a while, but it was worth it!”

-For more info, visit salonpark.com/tenant/adam-gutierrez.
+For more info, visit salonpark.com/tenant/adam-gutierrez and on Instagram at @clawedbyadam.

 HEALTH & BEAUTY